virginity-construct/pepenguins/README.md

 # Pepenguins Staking UI

-Staking dashboard for Pepenguins NFTs and $SPENGU token.
+This is the minimal UI for the Pepenguins staking dashboard built using Next.js and TailwindCSS.